Code-Institute-Submissions/DjPaulP-pet_paradise_JanResub/README.md

 ## Color Scheme

 The main color used throughout the page is pale and light, it's called light slate grey, as this ensures best effectivens of the design style.
 Black and white is used to highlight titles, headings and general top page information.
-The remaining colours are used for hovers, warnings and small buttons such as edit or remove.
+Other colours used are red, blue and green for hovers, warnings, success messages and small buttons such as edit or remove.

 ![Colour Chart](/media/colour_chart.JPG)